beastrc/react-native-fs/README.md

 (IOS only): `options.background` (`Boolean`) - Whether to continue downloads when the app is not focused (default: `false`)
                            This option is currently only available for iOS, and you must [enable background fetch](https://www.objc.io/issues/5-ios7/multitasking/#background-fetch<Paste>)
                            for your project in XCode.
+You only need to enable background fetch in `Info.plist` and set the fetch interval in `didFinishLaunchingWithOptions`.
+The `performFetchWithCompletionHandler` callback is handled by RNFS.

 ### `stopDownload(jobId: number): void`